Beetroot and pinot noir risotto

 Beets are everywhere at the moment but have you ever thought of using them in a risotto?
 And adding a dash of pinot noir?

-This is one of my favourite recipes from my recent book Wine Lover's Kitchen which is perfect for this time of year.
+This is one of my favourite recipes from my book Wine Lover's Kitchen which is perfect for this time of year.
 The sweetness of pinot chimes in beautifully with the earthy flavour of the beetroot/ beets.
 Use the freshest possible ones you can find for the deepest colour and flavour.
 (It’s worth wearing a pair of disposable plastic gloves when you cut them up so you don’t stain your hands!)

 3 tbsp olive oil